BerkeleyAutomation/siemens_challenge/README.md

-# Fog Robotics Decluttering with the Toyota HSR
+# Surface Decluttering with Mobile Robots

 ## Running the demo